|Nutrition Facts (per serving)|

 Thoroughly grease and flour a 12-cup muffin pan (or insert paper muffin liners).

 Slowly pour the melted butter into the egg-vanilla-milk mixture, stirring briskly until all the butter is incorporated.

 Add the liquid ingredients to the dry ones and stir for 10 to 15 seconds.
 The batter will still have some lumps in it, but that's okay.
 If you overmix the batter, your muffins will turn out tough and rubbery.

 Carefully spoon the batter into the prepared muffin pan (you can use a small ladle or even an ice-cream scoop for precise measurement) and bake immediately.

-Bake 18-20 minutes or until the muffins are slightly golden brown and a toothpick inserted into the center of a muffin comes out clean.
+Bake 18 to 20 minutes or until the muffins are slightly golden brown and a toothpick inserted into the center of a muffin comes out clean.